A Private Itinerary · Vieques, Puerto Rico

 Buen Provecho

-Best breakfast on the island + curated deli for picnic supplies.
+Best breakfast on the island + curated deli for picnic supplies (cheese, charcuterie, bread, cold drinks).
+Isabel II.

 Sat picnic; Sun departure